 Amberley Green is a 133-acre property, located at Ridge and Galbraith Roads.
 A former golf course, it’s a place to enjoy walking or running amidst beautiful views of rolling hills, ponds and trees.
 A map of the paths has been created, and copies are available on the west side of the parking lot.
 Park hours are dawn to dusk.

 An Amberley Village identification sticker on your car’s bumper gives you access to this beautiful property.
 Cars without a sticker will be subject to ticketing or towing, and no vehicles will be allowed to park overnight.
-Those who prefer not to affix the Village sticker to their car may obtain a parking day-pass for Amberley Green at the police window in Village Hall.
+Those who prefer not to affix the Village sticker to their car may obtain a parking day-pass for Amberley Green at the police window in the Municipal Building.

 - The former cart paths are available for walking or jogging only.
 While the Village staff has worked to repair the most hazardous spots, the paths’ condition does not permit use of wheeled equipment: Bike riding, rollerblading and skateboarding are not permitted.